elyor404/Presentation/read.md

 -  ✅ Birinchi martta Json fayldan o'qish va unga yozish kerak bo'lgan real case ga duch keldm.
 -  ✅ Collections dan foydalandim

+#### "You don’t have to be great to start, but you have to start to be great."

 </details>